evalott100/bl45p/README.md

-Beamline BL45P the test epics-containers Beamline
+Beamline BL38P the test epics-containers Beamline
 =================================================

-This repository contains the configuration files for the IOC instances running on the test beamline BL45P at DLS.
+This repository contains the configuration files for the IOC instances running on a beamline.

 It is a reference implementation of a beamline for [epics-containers](https://github.com/epics-containers).

-Inside DLS you can experiment with BL45P by setting up your environment as follows:
+Inside DLS you can experiment with this beamline by setting up your environment as follows:

 1. Set up a python virtual environment if you do not already have one.